Boolean approximate counting CSPs with weak conservativity, and implications for ferromagnetic two-spin: Definitions and preliminaries

 \subsection{Relational clones, functional clones, and \texorpdfstring{$\omega$}{omega}-clones}

 Functional clones, $\omega$-clones and $(\omega,p)$-clones are sets of functions that are closed under certain operations.
+These operations are listed in Lemma~\ref{lem:closure} for functional clones; $\omega$-clones and $(\omega,p)$-clones additionally have different ways of taking limits.
 Their definitions build on the well-established theory of relational clones.
 To simplify our notation, we take our definitions from~\cite{bulatov_functional_2017,bulatov_expressibility_2013} though relational clones have a longer history \cite{PK}.
 In the following, let $\Gm$ be a set of relations and let $V=\{\vc{v}{n}\}$ be a set of variables.

 \begin{dfn}[\cite{bulatov_expressibility_2013}] A \emph{primitive positive formula} (pp-formula) over $\Gm$ in variables $V$ is a formula of the form

 where each atomic formula $\varphi_i$ is either a relation $R$ from $\Gm$ or the equality relation, applied to some of the variables in $V'=\{\vc{v}{n+m}\}$. \end{dfn}